I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 Sometimes God’s presence comes quietly.
 It may come through a sudden peace during prayer, through a Scripture verse that speaks directly to your heart, or through unexpected strength to face another day.

+The greatest proof that God will never forsake us is found in Jesus.
+Jesus stepped into a broken world filled with suffering, rejection, and pain.
+He walked among ordinary people, healed the hurting, comforted the grieving, and offered hope to the lost.
 Even on the cross, Jesus displayed incredible love.
-He willingly gave His life so humanity could be reconciled to God forever.
+He willingly gave His life so humanity could be reconciled and live with God forever.
 His sacrifice opened the door for every person to experience eternal life and an everlasting relationship with Him.

 Before ascending to heaven, Jesus gave His followers another comforting promise: